UkawaJun/UJMouse/README.md

   <img src="images/traj_br_to_tl.png" width="780" alt="bottom-right to top-left">
 </p>

-Bézier (left) is smooth like a compass drew it.
-UJMouse (right) has the irregular jitter and acceleration of real human data.
+The Bézier trajectories (left) are smooth; this method (right) carries the micro-jitter and acceleration present in the recorded human data.

 **Roaming mode** — with `IterMode` on, long moves recursively fill the middle.
 A high-variance segment now and then pulls the cursor away, giving a "wander, then snap back" effect (UJMouse only, 3 runs):